 So I’ve written something short, to lay out my views and try to explain them in a piece that should only take a few minutes to read.
-Hopefully you’ll make it to the end, and you’ll see that there is nothing hateful about my beliefs.
+Hopefully you’ll make it to the end and hopefully you’ll see that there is nothing hateful about my beliefs.

 If you see hatred here, please pin point it.
 Call it out.
 Let me know where; let me know what and why.
 Be specific.